-Open Arc Menu Settings
+Open Arc Menu Settings and change the followings:

-- Change Icon size to 40px.
+- Change the Icon size to 35px.

 Open Settings and change the Appearance to Dark.

-In this guide, I have used the “BeautyLine” icon theme which you can download from the below link.
+In this guide, I have used the “BeautyLine” icon theme, which you can download from the below link.
 This icon theme has a distinct and bright look and available icon sets for almost all generic applications.
 Once you apply, the overall desktop looks more focused on the dark theme backdrop.

 Once downloaded, extract the file.
 Then copy the top-level folder ‘beautyline” to the

-- Open GNOME Tweak tool
+- Open the GNOME Tweak tool.

-- Go to the Appearance tab
+- Go to the Appearance tab.

-- Change the Icon to BeautyLine
+- Change the Icon to BeautyLine.

 - Change the cursor to White glass.